ilkerccom/bitcrackrandomiser/README.md

 # Information

-1. This is not a pool.
+1. This is not a shared pool.
 However, it can be done in the future.
 2. If the private key is found, only you can see it.
 No one else can see!
 3. If the private key is found, it is not shared.
 4. Once a private key is scanned, it is not scanned again.